daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to personalize the background and foreground colors.
+#### The user must be able to personalize the background and foreground colors

 The user should be able to set the background and text color from the full color spectrum.